silverstripe/silverstripe-framework/docs/en/topics/rich-text-editing.md

 Each interface can have multiple fields of this type, each with their own toolbar to set formatting and insert HTML elements.
 They do share one common set of dialogs for inserting links and other media though, encapsulated in the `[api:HtmlEditorField_Toolbar]` class.
-In the CMS, those dialogs are automatically instanciated, but in your own interfaces outside of the CMS you have to take care of instanciation yourself:
+In the CMS, those dialogs are automatically instantiated, but in your own interfaces outside of the CMS you have to take care of instanciation yourself:

 	:::php